TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Negative list indices allowed when operator overloading is enabled (issue 460)
+- Added pragma's and switches jscall and nojscall, 30% speedup, use only locally for insulated methods in a class
 - Fix for callable (None) (issue 450)
 - Start made with /tutorials/baseline mini Python tutorial
 - Fix for decorator from module (issue 448)